nexendrie/EventCalendar/readme.md

 Installation
 ============

 The best way to install it is via Composer.
 Just add **konecnyjakub/event-calendar** to your dependencies.
-Latest stable version does not work with current Nette so you have to use current master for now.

 Quick start
 ============